tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

     2. Enter: `Connect-MSGraph -AdminConsent`

-    3. When prompted, sign in with the same Microsoft 365 admin credentials.
+    3. When prompted, sign in with the same Microsoft 365 administrator account.
 These cmdlets create the policy in your tenant organization.

         **User**: Enter the administrator account of your Microsoft 365 tenant subscription.
         **Password**: Enter its password.

     4. Select **Accept**.

-9. Create the **Test Configuration** configuration profile:
+9. Create the **Test Configuration** configuration profile.
+Enter:

     ```powershell
     $configuration = Invoke-MSGraphRequest -Url https://graph.microsoft.com/beta/deviceManagement/groupPolicyConfigurations -Content '{"displayName":"Test Configuration","description":"A test configuration created through PS"}' -HttpMethod POST